NEONScience/NEON-Data-Skills/_posts/Python/remote-sensing/hyperspectral-functions-rgb-images/2017-06-19-Hyperspectral_Functions_RGB_Images.md

 ## Color Infrared (CIR) Image
-Finally, we'll make a color-infrared (CIR) image, where we will use the same Green and Blue bands as in the RGB array, but we'll replace the Red band with one in the Infrared range of the electromagnetic spectrum ():
+Finally, we'll make a color-infrared (CIR) image, where we will use the same Green and Blue bands as in the RGB array, but we'll replace the Red band with one in the Infrared range of the electromagnetic spectrum:

 ```python